Help - Preparing & submitting applications - Radiation Assurance

 Self-managed studies

 Once the review is completed, you should ensure that the full Research Exposure Form is sent back to the HRA at radiation.assurance@hra.nhs.uk.
 This is so that the HRA can confirm by email that Radiation Assurance has been secured.
-Please note, Radiation Assurance will not be provided until the HRA is in receipt of the completed review.
+Radiation Assurance will not be provided until the HRA is in receipt of the completed review.

 HRA-managed studies